 Valletta is a great destination for its shopping opportunities.
 However, Albufeira is a resort town with minimal options for its shopping areas.

 Valletta is a popular shopping destination with plenty of stores.
 For the best shopping head to Republic Street and Merchants Street where you'll find craft shops, boutiques, and other local souvenirs.
 Many visitors enjoy picking up blown glass, a locally made miniature, or cactus liquor.
 Lace is also a common local item that you'll find around town.

-Shopping in Albufeira can be found for those interested.
+Albufeira has some good spots for those that want to go shopping.
 You'll find most of the shops are geared toward souvenirs or beach items, particularly near the beach and marina.
 If you look hard you might find some nice ceramics or items made of cork.

 Kids will enjoy a visit to either Albufeira or Valletta.

 You'll find plenty of kid-friendly things to do in Albufeira.
 Despite it's reputation as a party-hard city, there are actually a lot of family-friendly activities in the area.
 Because it's the largest resort town in the Algarve, it also has the most activities to choose from, including theme parks, water parks, dolphin watching, ropes courses, go karting, and more.
 The best area's for families are in the old town or the most of the family-friendly resorts outside of town.
 Families should avoid staying near "the Strip."

 Valletta offers lots of family activities.
 This charming town has nearby beaches as well as a few museums that kids will enjoy, including a toy museum.
 There are also several multi-media shows that educate visitors on the area's history.
 Make sure you check out Malta 5D and the Malta Experience.

 With fun activities for couples, both Albufeira and Valletta make for a terrific place to visit.